davidblus/davidblus.top/wordpress/wp-content/plugins/wp-githuber-md/README.txt

 - Test for compatibility with WordPress 6.2.2 and PHP 8.2.5 (No new updates for this version, just testing for compatibility)
 - Fix coding style.
 - Mermaid.js has been updated to 9.4.3

+= 1.16.3

+- Fix a security issue for ImagePaste module.
+- Add jQuery dependency for the themes that don't have jQuery loaded.

 == Upgrade Notice ==